 Falls can pose a huge threat to senior health and independence causing hospitalization, hip fractures, brain injuries, and more.
 Preventing falls in and around the home becomes increasingly important with age.
-That’s why Heritage Estates is partnering with a local physical therapist to host a fall prevention and safety seminar.
+That’s why Heritage Estates independent living and assisted living senior living community is partnering with a local physical therapist to host a fall prevention and safety seminar.

 Learn more about the seriousness of falls and how you can join the seminar on May 17.